IgniteUI/indigo-design-docfx/en/components/input.md

 ## Interaction State

-In Sketch and Adobe XD, each of these presets can be inserted in an enabled or disabled state.
-In Figma, the input is in an enabled state by default and can be switched to disabled state from the properties panel on the right.
+In Sketch and Adobe XD, each of these presets can be inserted in an Enabled or a Disabled state.
+In Figma, the Input is in an Enabled state by default and can be switched to a Disabled state from the properties panel on the right.

 <img class="responsive-img" src="../images/input_enabled.png" srcset="../images/input_enabled@2x.png 2x" />
 `enabled`